Talk about EASY!! The whole process took 15 minutes, including the call with the Doctor!!! Amazing!

 4

-You will need to fill out an application form and send it and your certificate to the U.S. Virgin Island medical marijuana program to qualify for a medical marijuana card in the territory.
+You must fill out an application form and send it and your certificate to the U.S. Virgin Island medical marijuana program to qualify for a medical marijuana card in the territory.

 Gov. Albert Bryan signed the Virgin Islands Medical Cannabis Patient Care Act in 2019.
-This allowed physicians to recommend cannabis to qualified patients, and its expansion may also allow for the legalization of recreational cannabis.
+This allowed physicians to recommend cannabis to qualified patients.

-Recreational or adult use of cannabis is illegal in the U.S. Virgin Islands.
-Possession of under 1 ounce (28 g) has been decriminalized.
+Recreational or adult use of cannabis is legal in the U.S. Virgin Islands as of January 2023.

-To apply for a Medical Marijuana Card or recommendation in the U.S. Virgin Islands, you must be a legal state resident 18 or older.
+To apply for a medical marijuana card or recommendation in the U.S. Virgin Islands, you must be a legal state resident at least 21.
 There are outpatient and non-resident options.

 Application fees for the medical marijuana card are $50 per year for residents.